Joe Duplantier: Family

 In 2010, while Gojira was on tour supporting Metallica in Lithuania, Duplantier met his future wife twice in the same day during a "day off"; then Lars Ulrich invited them to drink wine together at the end of the night.
 In late 2011, Duplantier relocated to New York at the start of the recording of L'Enfant Sauvage.
 The couple got married, and their daughter was born during the winter months of 2012.
 His wife, Vilma, is an artist and animal rights activist.
-He described Ulrich as having become a "kind of godfather" to their children, Mila, and Orest.
+He described Ulrich as having become a "kind of godfather" to their children.
 Though he lived in the outskirts of Bayonne in southwest France, he now resides permanently in Brooklyn, New York, where he lives with his wife, daughter, and son (born 2014).
-His children have been raised listening to Billie Holiday, The Beatles, Michael Jackson, Stevie Wonder, and metal to develop their musical sensitivity.
+His children have been raised listening to Billie Holiday, the Beatles, Michael Jackson, Stevie Wonder, and metal to develop their musical sensitivity.
 Duplantier said he had made a long-planned move to the US because of his dual nationality, and to remain closer to his maternal family and Gojira's management, record company, and lawyer.
-He is a bilingual speaker of English and French.
+He is a bilingual speaker of French and English.

 In mid-April 2015, he (and his brother) flew back to France after an unexpected abrupt deterioration of his mother's state of health.
-His mother, diagnosed with cancer, asked the family to organize a "great celebration" and a "huge fire" after her death.
+His mother, diagnosed with cancer, asked the family to organise a "great celebration" and a "huge fire" after her death.
 On 5 July 2015, his mother died in France.
 His sister, Gabrielle, is a fine-art photographer working alongside her father on the family property in Ondres.
 During the November 2015 Paris attacks, she was barricaded in a room close to the Bataclan theater's events while working on a photo shoot.
 Being in New York, Duplantier stated he was unable to reach her on the phone during the mass shooting; he said, "It was horror.
 There are no words".
 She survived the attacks on the Bataclan.
 (Note: Nine jihadists killed 130 people, including 90 at the Bataclan theater, and wounded 350.)